 On the other hand, if the product key is perpetual (legacy) and its maintenance has expired, Tableau will continue to operate but you will not have access to upgrades until the maintenance is renewed.
 After renewing the maintenance, if you aren't using Server ATR, you must refresh the existing product key to update its maintenance expiration date.
 The product key will never change.
 For more information about different product key types and associated licenses, see tsm licenses list.

-Note: This topic describes how to refresh the expiration date for Tableau Server, the Server Management Add-on, and the Data Management Add-on.
+Note: This topic describes how to refresh the expiration date for Tableau Server, Advanced Management, and Data Management.
 For information about refreshing the maintenance date on Tableau Desktop see Refresh the product key(Link opens in a new window) in the Tableau Desktop and Tableau Prep Deployment Guide.